axyzz/vk-text-wall-parser/README.md

 # vk-text-wall-parser
 ## ATTENTION!
 BAD CODE.

-simple python script for parsing text from wall of user or group using vk_api
+simple python script for parsing text from the page of user or group using vk_api

-make sure that you are changed variables with your own data
+make sure that you changed the variables with your own data